-While these observations were hard to confirm, the popularity of Arthur & Paul spa, the meeting point of younger Khmers and older expats, was evident.
-The place where locals circulated not only because it had a steam bath, but because it had a VERY DARK steam bath, was a safe gay oasis in the heart of the capital.
-Or so they thought, while they discretely parked their motorbikes dozens of meters away, and then walked towards the reception with helmets and surgical masks still on.
-They had them not as a guarding shield from the traffic accidents or Phnom Penh pollution, but to protect their anonymity.
+While these observations are hard to confirm, the popularity of Arthur & Paul spa, the meeting point of younger gay Khmers and older expats, is evident.
+The place where locals circulate not only because it has a steam bath, but because it has a VERY DARK steam bath, is a safe gay oasis in the heart of the capital.
+Or so they think, while they discretely park their motorbikes dozens of meters away, and then walk towards the reception with helmets and surgical masks still on.
+They have them not as a guarding shield from the traffic accidents or Phnom Penh pollution, but to protect their anonymity.

-To disconnect their sexual identity with the feeling of blame, there was another intriguing phenomenon present.
-A significant portion of Cambodian gays defined themselves not as gay, but as MSM – men having sex with men.
-The physical exchange of passion was not considered as stigmatizing, as long as one didn’t label it as homosexual.
+To disconnect their sexual identity with the feeling of blame, there is another intriguing phenomenon present.
+A significant portion of Cambodian gays define themselves not as gay, but as MSM – men having sex with men.
+The physical exchange of passion is not considered stigmatizing, as long as one doesn’t label it as homosexual.